Joaquín Panichelli

-Joaquín Panichelli (born 7 October 2002) is an Argentine professional footballer who plays as a forward for Ligue 1 club Strasbourg and the Argentina national team.
+Joaquín Panichelli (/it/; born 7 October 2002) is an Argentine professional footballer who plays as a forward for Ligue 1 club Strasbourg and the Argentina national team.

 Club career

 Early career

 Born in Córdoba, Panichelli began his career with local side Racing de Córdoba, and subsequently represented Belgrano and Atalaya de Córdoba also in his hometown.
 In February 2020, after a failed trial at Boca Juniors, he signed for River Plate.

-Alavés
+Playing in Spain

 On 13 January 2023, Panichelli moved abroad and signed a three-and-a-half-year contract with Spanish Segunda División side Deportivo Alavés, being initially assigned to the reserves in Segunda Federación.
-He made his first team – and professional – debut on 5 May, coming on as a late substitute for Miguel de la Fuente in a 1–1 home draw against Granada CF.
+He made his professional first team debut on 5 May, coming on as a late substitute for Miguel de la Fuente in a 1–1 home draw against Granada CF.

-After nursing a knee injury, Panichelli made his La Liga debut on 3 February 2024, replacing Samu Omorodion late into a 3–1 home loss to FC Barcelona.
+After suffering a knee injury, Panichelli made his La Liga debut on 3 February 2024, replacing Samu Omorodion late into a 3–1 home loss against FC Barcelona.